 - Have you medical records (office notes, radiology imaging results, laboratory data, colonoscopy reports, pathology reports) faxed to us at (212) 305-0267.

 - Bring outside radiology discs to your appointment.

-If you can’t visit us in person, we offer Telephone Consults.
+If you can’t visit us in person, we offer Telephone Consults and Virtual Visits.
 We will conduct a detailed review of your medical records, and you can then discuss with one of our surgeons over the phone.
 Call our office at the number above to set up a consultation or to ask us any other questions.